News

 Most of the symptoms are the same, and some more specifics are the following:

-BEHAVIOUR: The goats are aggressive.
+The goats are aggressive.

-DROPPINGS: Wet droppings
+Wet droppings

 FEET: Shuffling during miking

-RUMINATION: Teeth grinding during rumination
+Teeth grinding during rumination / Frothing during rumination

 method / 4 steps of the method / For CATTLE / For SHEEP